Direct speedboat connections to Hvar, Brač, Vis, and the Dalmatian coast - your boat, your schedule, up to 12 passengers.

 Professional local skippers focused on safe and efficient transfer rides.

-About 55 minutes by private speedboat from Split harbour to Hvar Town - comparable to the public catamaran, but departing on your schedule and dropping you at the town quay.
+About 55 minutes by private speedboat from Split harbor to Hvar Town - comparable to the public catamaran, but departing on your schedule and dropping you at the town quay.

 Skippers monitor conditions and may adjust departure times or routing.
 If a crossing is unsafe, we rebook you for another slot or refund - safety always comes first.